 - Island of Andaman and Nicobar

-Because Delhi is inside the national capital region and is not covered by this statute, the CGST is imposed in this scenario.
+Because Delhi is inside the national capital region and is not cover by this statute, the CGST is imposed in this scenario.

-Note: If the products or services are delivered from one state or Union Territory to another Union Territory, the IGST will be imposed.
+Note: If the products or services are deliver from one state or Union Territory to another Union Territory, the IGST will be impose.

-For example, if a trader from Chandigarh sells a product within his city, CGST and UTGST will be collected because the transaction occurs intra-state and within the Union Territory.
+For example, if a trader from Chandigarh sells a product within his city, CGST and UTGST will be collect because the transaction occurs intra-state and within the Union Territory.

-However, if the same merchant sells his goods from Chandigarh to Daman and Diu, IGST would be collected because the transaction is inter-state.
+However, if the same merchant sells his goods from Chandigarh to Daman and Diu, IGST would be collect because the transaction is inter-state.

-Before its introduction, India had a very complicated system of indirect taxes in which several types of taxes were imposed indirectly, for example:
+Before its introduction, India had a very complicated system of indirect taxes in which several types of taxes were impose indirectly, for example:

 When a producer purchases raw materials, they must pay VAT.